5 Places You Can Donate To Help Foster Kids

 As many people already know, networking with those going through similar issues can be a tremendous boost.
 That’s part of the reason I started ImAFoster.com.
 It helps emotionally to know that others are going through some of the same situations and that many have made it through.
 It helps foster kids discover things other foster kids have found out to become successful and achieve their goals.
 Also anytime you get a bunch of people from the same situation together you get ideas and push to create change.
 How better represents those in the foster care system more that those that have been foster kids themselves?

-Foster Care Alumni of America was been founded and is led by alumni of the foster care system.
-They are a national non profit that provides opportunities for foster care alumni to interact and they also work to transform the foster care system.
+Foster Care Alumni of America was founded and is led by alumni of the foster care system.
+They are a national non-profit that provides opportunities for foster care alumni to interact and they also work to transform the foster care system.
 Foster Care Alumni of America share alumni stories, participate in events and chat rooms, attend meeting, and continue to build networks across the nation.
 They work to influence practice and policy in foster care through participation in committees, providing training to those working with foster kids and by raising public awareness about issues kids in foster care face.
-To help support Foster Care Alumni of America click here to donate.

 Foster Care To Success